26 Donation Page Best Practices For Nonprofits – Tips and Examples

 10. Keep it simple and clear

-Probably the most important tip out there, it emphasizes that your nonprofit’s focus should not only be on directing possible donors to your donation page but also providing them with a clear, simple, and exciting donor experience.
+Probably the most important tip out there, it emphasizes that your nonprofit’s focus should not only be on directing possible donors to your donation page but also on providing them with a clear, simple, and exciting donor experience.

 Your goal should always be that all those who have reached your donation page follow through and donate.
 To achieve this, keep your website simple and clear.
 Limit the amount of copy, images, media, and links to only what’s necessary, and organize your content in a way that feels very logical.